NajlaZuhir/PLS-for-Python-Parallel-Programming/README.md

   - Archived conversations are used to populate the chat history in the sidebar for future reference.
 - **Deletion Functionality:**
   - Provides functionalities for deleting old conversations.

+ # Code Mentor Architecture Overview

+The Code Mentor system supports two main features—code review (debugging) and code conversion—using Mistral’s API.

+## 1. Core Modules

+### 1.1. code_convertor.py
+- **Purpose:**
+  Converts parallel programming code from one paradigm to another (e.g., from multiprocessing to threading) and provides an explanation using Mistral.

+### 1.2. code_review.py
+- **Purpose:**
+  Reviews provided parallel programming code to identify issues (e.g., syntax errors, potential deadlocks, race conditions) and suggests improvements using Mistral.

+## 2. Code Mentor UI

+### code_mentor.py
+- **Purpose:**
+  Provides an interactive user interface for both code review and code conversion tasks.
+- **Features:**
+  - **Debugger Mode:**
+    For code review, where users input code to receive debugging and review feedback.
+  - **Converter Mode:**
+    For code conversion, where users input code and select a target paradigm to receive converted code along with an explanation.